rprashanth85/Supplier-Invoice-and-Payment-Forecasting/README.md

 1. XGBoost

-Initially, XGBoost was used for supplier invoice forecasting, but its accuracy of 8741.36 indicated poor performance.
+Initially, XGBoost was used for supplier invoice forecasting, but its root mean squared error of 8741.36 indicated poor performance.
 The model struggled with sequential patterns and seasonality, highlighting the limitations of using XGBoost alone for time-series forecasting.

 2. Prophet

-Using Prophet without seasonality yielded a significantly lower accuracy of 1193.04.
-Incorporating quarterly seasonality further reduced RMSE to 272.44, indicating Prophet’s strength in capturing recurring patterns.
+Using Prophet without seasonality yielded a significantly lower root mean squared error of 1193.04.
+Incorporating quarterly seasonality further reduced to 272.44, indicating Prophet’s strength in capturing recurring patterns.
 However, residual errors suggested unmodeled complexities.

 <img width="606" alt="Optimized Prophet" src="https://github.com/user-attachments/assets/14c7739c-08a7-4b33-a018-63176ba0445f" />

 3. SARIMAX + LSTM

 This approach combined SARIMAX for baseline forecasting with LSTM to model residuals.
-While the accuracy improved to 51.48, residual analysis revealed misaligned forecasts, heavy tails, and unmodeled non-linear patterns, making the model insufficient for extreme variations.
+While the root mean squared error improved to 51.48, residual analysis revealed misaligned forecasts, heavy tails, and unmodeled non-linear patterns, making the model insufficient for extreme variations.

 4. Prophet + LSTM

-Replacing SARIMAX with Prophet for baseline predictions resulted in an improved accuracy of 49.67, but residual errors and P-ACF analysis still indicated significant spikes and seasonal gaps, hinting at potential unmodeled seasonality.
+Replacing SARIMAX with Prophet for baseline predictions resulted in an improved root mean squared error of 49.67, but residual errors and P-ACF analysis still indicated significant spikes and seasonal gaps, hinting at potential unmodeled seasonality.

 ![Prophet + LSTM](https://github.com/user-attachments/assets/a798939c-8688-4d6c-9573-ecba08d12c66)